 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

-Our setting community has been made aware of the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism; they are also aware that the normalisation of extreme views may make children vulnerable to future manipulation and exploitation.
+The school community has been made aware of the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism; they are also aware that the normalisation of extreme views may make children vulnerable to future manipulation and exploitation.

-In order to raise awareness and reduce risks we ensure that our preventative work is specifically considered, outlined, and highlighted in all relevant policies and procedures, including those for Information technology, Special Educational Needs, attendance, assemblies, the use of school premises by external agencies, behaviour and anti-bullying and our curriculum.
+In order to raise awareness and reduce risks we ensure that our preventative work is specifically considered, outlined and highlighted in all relevant policies and procedures, including those for Information technology, Special Educational Needs, attendance, assemblies, the use of school premises by external agencies, behaviour and antibullying and the RE and PSHE curriculum.

 Our taught curriculum includes educating children of how people with extreme views share these with others; we are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
-Teaching the setting's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just, and civil society.
+Teaching the school's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society.

-In our setting community we are aware of these specific issues, relevant to our school's profile.
+In our school community we are aware of these specific issues, relevant to our school's profile.

 All staff have received training about the Prevent Duty and tackling extremism.
-This training is reinforced by ensuring the training is up to date, discussing in staff meetings and real-life scenarios.
+This training is reinforced by circulation of one-minute guide/use of scenarios/etc. and completing the Gov.Uk Prevent online training)

-(insert setting name) is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.
+St Gabriel's Catholic Primary School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.

-The Prevent Duty requires that all staff are aware of the signs that a child may be vulnerable to radicalisation.
+The Prevent Duty requires that all staff are aware of the signs that a child maybe susceptible to radicalisation.
 The risks will need to be considered for political; environmental; animal rights; or faith-based extremism that may lead to a child becoming radicalised.